sj-piano/eth-contract-hello-world-typescript/README.md

 Notes:

 * When you run a local hardhat node, it will have some built-in private keys and addresses that hold some test Ethereum.
-In `.env.example`, the `LOCAL_HARDHAT_PRIVATE_KEY` and `LOCAL_HARDHAT_ADDRESS` values hold the first of these keypairs.
+In `user-config.env.example`, the `LOCAL_HARDHAT_PRIVATE_KEY` and `LOCAL_HARDHAT_ADDRESS` values hold the first of these keypairs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>